 Following are some of the commonly known diseases of the digestive system:

 The most common symptom of GERD is heartburn.
 People may naturally suffer from heartburn once in a while due to ingestion of certain food.
 However if one experiences heartburn way too often then he or she may be suffering from GERD.
 A doctor can diagnose and therefore identify GERD through reading the symptoms displayed by the patient.
-However, to estimate the extent of damage caused to the oesophagal tract, specific diagnostic testing is quite necessary.
+However, to estimate the extent of damage caused to the esophageal tract, specific diagnostic testing is quite necessary.

 One can control GERD by initiating simple lifestyle changes.
 Over the counter (OTC) medicines can also help deal with GERD if it is for a short time.
 However, for chronic or serious GERD, prescription medicine with or without surgery is required.

 Diarrhoea is most commonly characterized by loose, watery stool.
 It is one of the most common digestive disorders although experts consider it normal to have occasional urgency.
-However uncontrollable urgency where one is unable to control the exit of watery, loose stool for an extended period of time can be a cause for concern.
+However, uncontrollable urgency where one is unable to control the exit of watery, loose stool for an extended period of time can be a cause for concern.

 Diarrhoea itself is a disorder but it is often also displayed as a symptom of other disorders or diseases as well.
 Diarrhoea is difficult to treat.
 This is because it can have a number of possible causes.
-Diarrhoea could happen because of the body's inability to absorb food, for an example celiac disease.
+Diarrhoea could happen because of the body's inability to absorb food, for example, celiac disease.
 Another probable reason can be other diseases like irritable bowel syndrome (IBS), Crohn's disease or ulcerative colitis.
 Even infections of any sort in the digestive tract can trigger diarrhoea too.

 Apart from the physical discomfort that is brought about due to diarrhoea, chronic diarrhoea can also be considered as an indication of a problem that is much more serious.
 This may need medical intervention and the patient must be evaluated by a medical professional.